Ankylosing spondylitis (AS) is a type of arthritis linked to long-term inflammation in the joints of your spine.

 If you have AS, there are a number of things you can do to help lessen the symptoms and lessen disease progression.

-If you have AS, there’s a lot you can do to fight back.
-Proper treatment helps ease pain and stiffness, and it might also prevent or delay complications.
-Treatment is generally most effective when started early, before the disease causes permanent joint damage.
+Getting the right treatment helps make pain and stiffness easier to manage.
+Treatment can also prevent or delay complications.
+Treatment is most effective when started early, before AS causes permanent joint damage.

 Nonsteroidal anti-inflammatory drugs

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are one of the most common treatments for AS, including:

 Some NSAIDs are long-acting and can be taken at night to help improve sleep as well.